zhangzheheng12345/zzhme/src/pages/index.md

 title: Hi!
 I'm Zheheng Zhang!
 ---

 I'm a beginner & lover of programming, and a junior high school student.
-I look forward to be a programmer in the future, so now I'm making efforts.
+I look forward to becoming a programmer in the future, so now I'm making efforts.

 ## Interests

-Currently interested in Go, C++, HTML & JavaScript & CSS & Typescript & Vue & Astro (in short that's front end tech), Python, Haskell, Brainfuck (just for fun) and dev tools making.
+Currently I'm interested in Go, C++, HTML & JavaScript & CSS & Typescript & Vue & Astro (in short that's front end tech), Python, Haskell, Brainfuck (just for fun) and dev tools making.

 ## About this page